 But, the Crime of ’73, also known as the Fourth Coinage Act of 1873, changed the dollar to a gold standard.
 Only gold could be used as a medium of exchange for paper currency, and silver’s value was reduced.

 Banks were able to accept silver for other currencies after certificates were established for the metal.
 The date on a coin indicates when it was struck, whereas on a Federal Reserve note it indicates when the design of the currency was updated.
-For minor alterations, like signatures, a letter of the alphabet was sometimes used.
-The 1935 $1 bills included the letters A through H, and the next $1 bills would be dated 1957.

 Common Errors in the 1935 Dollar Bill